 Moreover, understanding what the brand is all about is essential in creating a great design.
 Therefore, pay attention to your logo.
 You should focus on professional graphics when implementing logo design.

-Even though it is an artistic website and you have all the rights to mold it according to your imagination, navigation through artworks and galleries must also be clear.
+Even though it is an art website and you have all the rights to mold it according to your imagination, navigation through artworks and galleries must also be clear.
 Use clear and concise headings and pictures to navigate to different parts of the pages.

 You may add some styles to it or add artistic elements to the hamburger menu, but make sure the audience doesn’t get confused.
 People like to see beautiful things but, if they want to go to one particular page, the route to get there should be simple.